EduID-Mobile/swisseduid/README.md

 1. Decompress the eduidauth archive and move the rename the folder to eduidauth.

-   You also can use this command: git clone git://github.com/arael/eduidauth.git eduidauth
+   You also can use this command: git clone git://github.com/arael/moodle_eduid.git eduid

 2. Move the folder to MOODLEROOT/auth